Fit as a Mama Bear

 The following exercises below are the best place to start healing diastasis recti.

-How to use the diastasis recti exercises:
+How to turn the diastasis recti exercises into a workout:

-Perform the exercises as a circuit for the repetitions listed.
+1. Perform the exercises as a circuit for the repetitions listed.
 Take a rest and then repeat the circuit for a total of two times through.

-Remember, these exercises won’t help if you just go through the motions.
+2. Remember, these exercises won’t help if you just go through the motions.
 You need to make sure that you’re focusing on engagement, especially of the deep core muscles.

 Warm Up Exercise: Pelvic Tilts

 This is your “deep abdominal” muscle and one you need to learn how to engage.
 You will use this engagement as the base for a lot of the diastsis recti exercises you’ll perform.
+Learn how to do pelvic tilts.

 How To Do It